 Students should check with individual professors about grading scales for specific courses.

 All courses taken as a graduate student that are numbered 300 and above in which a student receives a grade of A, AB, B, or S will count toward the Graduate School’s minimum credit requirement.
 Courses with grades of BC or C count only if there are equal credits of AB and A respectively in non-research courses to offset the lower grades.
 Courses with grades of P (“in progress”) fulfill the Graduate School’s minimum credit requirement only if they are research courses.
-Courses taken for audit or pass/fail under the 300 level or in which a student receives grades of D or F do not count.
+Courses taken under the 300 level, or for audit, pass/fail; or in which a student receives grades of D or F do not count.

 For courses listed as research, the only permissible final grades are P (Progress), S (Satisfactory), or U (Unsatisfactory).
 If a P grade is assigned, it will remain until the faculty member assigns a grade of S or U. All previously assigned P grades in research courses will revert to an S or U upon assignment of the final grade.
 Research courses (even with grades from terms earlier than Summer 1999) do not count in a student’s GPA.
 Research courses are traditionally reserved for graduate students; however, other students (Law, Medical, Undergraduate, etc.) occasionally enroll for a research course.
 In these cases, the student’s college can decide to have the course count in the GPA with an academic action submitted to the Office of the Registrar.